stats285/stats285.github.io/speaker_visit.md

 ## Reimbursement policies
 To make sure that you will receive full reimbursement for your travel expenses, please review the following policies before you make arrangements.
-Any question or concerns regarding these policies must be directed to [Ms. Nicole Cobb](https://statistics.stanford.edu/people/nicole-cobb) (Email: ncobb AT stanford.edu).
+Any question or concerns regarding these policies must be directed to [Ms. Nicole Cobb](https://statistics.stanford.edu/people/nicole-cobb) <ncobb@stanford.edu>

 1. **Airfare**